-Our laboratory in Gent is our centre of excellence for roof testing and is able to determine how a roof, a roof covering or a skylight may react if exposed to fire.
+Our laboratories in Gent and Warrington are our centres of excellence for roof testing and are able to determine how a roof, a roof covering or a skylight may react if exposed to fire.

 How does reaction to fire relate to roof testing?